siganberg/ncsender-plugin-rapidchangesolo/latest_release.md

 ## What's Changed

-### ✨ New Features
+### 🔧 Improvements
-- Added option to automatically perform Tool Length Sensing (TLS) after homing
+- Abort and Continue buttons now respond to a single tap instead of requiring a long press